contactstevenwarren/vibe-coding-setup/progress.md

 * **[2024-07-29] - Improvement: Project Name Sanitization** - Added functionality to sanitize project names by converting spaces to hyphens and removing special characters.
 This ensures project directories are terminal and filesystem friendly.
 The user is notified when sanitization occurs.

+* **[2024-07-29] - Step 7: Create and Populate memory-bank Files** - Implemented functionality to create and populate the five required Markdown files in the memory-bank directory (product-requirements-document.md, tech-stack.md, implementation-plan.md, progress.md, and architecture.md) with appropriate template content.
+Added tests to verify that files are created correctly and contain the right content.

 ## Next Steps

-* Step 7: Create and Populate memory-bank Files
 * Step 8: Create and Populate .cursor/rules File
 * Step 9: Print Post-Execution Instructions
 * Step 10: Code Cleanup and Comments